 In most cases, it’s the wrong way.
 Our second option is to use the text-transform CSS property:

 Why was the first option wrong?
 The division between HTML and CSS is about the separation of the document structure and the presentation layer.
 This title’s being uppercase belongs to the presentation layer, so we should definitely do this in CSS.

 Still, we have to remember that there are cases where uppercase words in HTML are the right way to go, for example when you quote someone shouting something.

 The most popular frontend mistakes result from carelessness.

 Programmers tend to finish their tasks as quick as possible, but if they don’t think about the future and prepare unscalable solutions, they are going to pay for it later by spending time on refactors that cost money.

 All of the frontend mistakes presented above are very common and could easily be solved by applying the techniques from this article.
-If you’re an experienced front-end developer and already know these tricks, you can send the article to the back-end developers working at your company.
+If you’re an experienced front-end developer form a good web development company and already know these tricks, you can send the article to the back-end developers working at your company.
 I’m quite sure they sometimes need to change something in the front-end, and it would save them a lot of time if they could do it by themselves.